- build and then publish your snaps on the Snap store

 - add interface metadata to connect external system resources to your application

-In addition to the above, you can also specify a base snap within snapcraft.yaml.
-This is a special kind of snap that provides a minimal set of libraries common to most applications.
+A base is a special kind of snap that provides a minimal set of libraries common to most applications.
 A base snap mounts itself as the root filesystem within your snap so that when your application runs, the base’s library paths are searched directly after the paths for your specific snap.

-base: keyword followed by the base name to snapcraft.yaml.
+base: keyword to your snapcraft.yaml, followed by the base name.
 For example, to specify Core 18, a snap based on the Ubuntu 18.04 LTS and the current standard base for snap building, add the following:

 Building your snap